joachim-n/drupal-project-contrib-development/README.md

 ### Swich to clone command

-This is a Composer command which switches a Drupal module from being installed normally to using a git clone.
+This is a Composer command which switches a Drupal module from being installed normally to using a git clone that is symlinked into the project.

 This allows testing and developing a contrib module in the context of a project.